Richter City Roller Derby: History

-Intraleague Competition
+Intraleague competition

 In 2009 and 2010 two teams contested the intraleague competition; Brutal Pageant (pink & red/beauty pageant theme) and Smash Malice (leopard print/trailer trash theme).
 By mid-2010, a bout attracted a crowd of more than 3,500 people.

 In 2011 the intraleague competition was expanded to include a third team; Comic Slams (blue & silver/super hero and Comic Sans font theme).
 Comic Slams made the season final, but were beaten by Smash Malice in the title bout.

+Richter City's current intraleague teams are beer-themed in honor of Garage Project.
+Garage Project has sponsored Richter City for over a decade and Richter City wanted to honor their support by theming the 2025 home teams after the local brew company.
+Home Brew 2025 will showcase the Stone Cold Classics and the Craft Heads battling for the victory.

-Domestic Interleague Competition
+Domestic interleague competition

 Richter City has two interleague teams.
-The A Team are called the All Stars and the B team are called the Convicts.
+The A Team are called the All-Stars and the B team are known as the Convicts.

-In late 2009, Richter City hosted New Zealand's first intercity bout, against Pirate City Rollers' All Scars, losing 88–174 in front of a crowd of 1,200 people.
+In late 2009, Richter City hosted New Zealand's first intercity bout against Pirate City Rollers' All Scars, losing 88–174 in front of a crowd of 1,200 people.
 In December 2010, the All Stars faced the All Scars again, this time in Auckland, with the Pirate City team victorious again.

-In 2011, both of Richter City's interleague teams faced multiple opponents: